Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Presens_Oxy10_Respirometry_Manual.md

 <a name="Take-Down"></a> **Respirometer Take-Down and CleanUp**

+1. Turn off the Apex and
-1. Turn off the Apex's and respirometer battery by turning the switch **counter-clockwise**.
+2. Turn off the power to the respirometer battery by turning the switch **counter-clockwise**.

 1. Remove the probes and carefully place or drape them in a secure location.